 Using the Wrong Materials

-Using the wrong materials in a bathroom reno doesn’t just affect the design and functionality of the space, but also maintenance down the track.
+Using the wrong materials in a full bathroom renovation doesn’t just affect the design and functionality of the space, but also maintenance down the track.
 We areas like the bathroom need to utilise materials that can withstand the heat and water.

-If you are planning to use materials like hardwood, stone or travertine marble, make sure it’s sealed.
-Ceramic tiles are incredibly popular in modern bathroom designs (providing that they are 100% waterproofed and installed correctly) because moisture isn’t a problem.
+If you are planning to use materials like hardwood, stone or travertine marble for bathroom walls and other surfaces, make sure it’s sealed.
+Ceramic wall tiles are incredibly popular in modern bathroom designs (providing that they are 100% waterproofed and installed correctly) because moisture isn’t a problem.
 For flooring options, check out the pros and cons of the top materials here.

 Underestimating the Value of a Good Bathroom